 How to avoid blanks.
-Disclaimer: This post is for people that are not catching fish at all.
+Disclaimer: This post is for people who are not catching fish at all.
 So maybe for those people, the tactics we go through could help increase your chances of catching some fish and fishing safely.

 We all blank from time to time